 Bankers do business with public deposits.
 Therefore, banking regulators use the Balance Sheet of the Companies to detect any possible malpractices/ fraudulent activities being undertaken by the Company in the larger public interest.
 Similarly, Stock market regulators also keep an eye on the Companies by screening through their financial statements/balance sheet to detect any misdeeds being done by Companies in the larger interest of retail investors in publicly traded Companies.

-Balance Sheet Purpose for Ratio Analysis is given in the following table-
+Balance Sheet is used for Ratio Analysis as given in the following table-

 Liquidity Ratio Analysis

 - Debt to Equity Ratio Analysis

 There are other financial ratios such as profitability ratios, return ratios, which can be calculated by using all financial statement (Balance Sheet, P&L Statement and Cash Flow).
 These ratios may be used by multiple stakeholders such as Investors, lenders, management, business partners to get a complete analysis of any organization.